Died Pretty: 1983–1989: Formation and early years

 The band came to the attention of the Australian independent music scene and inner city circuit.
 In January 1984 they recorded "Out of the Unknown", with Younger producing, which was released on Citadel as their first single.
 Before touring to Melbourne, Lickliter was replaced on bass guitar by Mark Lock (The Phantom Agents, End).
 In August they recorded a 10-minute psychedelic epic "Mirror Blues" (issued split over a 7" in Australia and intact on 12" in the United Kingdom).
 Barwick was dissatisfied with Died Pretty and the band tried to recruit Chris Welsh (The 31st, Screaming Tribesmen) but initially could not finance a drum kit for him.
 With Welsh finally on board, they recorded the extended play (EP), Next to Nothing, released in August 1985.
 It held a top ten position on the alternative charts for nearly 12 months, starting their career with critical attention and three alternative chart No. 1 hits in a row.
 UK label, What Goes On, compiled their early singles as The Died Pretty on a three-track EP and French label Closer released Next to Nothing in 1985.
 Three releases achieved 'Single of the Week' in UK music weekly Melody Maker, though the band did not achieve a great deal of popularity or notice by the UK public.
-The next single "Stoneage Cinderella" appeared in June 1986, taken from their first album Free Dirt, produced by Younger, which followed in August.
+The next single "Stoneage Cinderella" was released in June 1986, taken from their first album Free Dirt, produced by Younger, which followed in August.
 Free Dirt was released internationally by What Goes On and Citadel.
 The band went on its first tour to Europe and the United States in October, which included two weeks in France with drummer Andrew Edge filling-in for Welsh, who had broken his foot in London.
 Died Pretty became a popular attraction in France and Italy.

 The second album, Lost, was released in June 1988 on the Blue Mosque label, an offshoot of Citadel and major label Festival Records, and outside Australia through Beggars Banquet and Closer.
 It was the second highest selling alternative album for the year and peaked at No. 3 in Italy.
 Myers produced two albums for Citadel label mates Porcelain Bus.
 Lock departed after recording Lost but before its release – he had grown weary of touring – and was replaced on bass guitar by Steve Clark (The Glass, 30/40 Purple).
 Died Pretty undertook their second tour of US and Europe.
-Lost provided three singles – "Winterland" (October 1987), "Towers of Strength" (June 1988) and "Out of My Hands" (November).
+Lost provided three singles – "Winterland", "Towers of Strength" and "Out of My Hands".
 Brunetti had left in April 1988 – his last recording, "Everybody Moves", was released as a single in 1989 – and was replaced by John Hoey, (Thought Criminals, X-Men, New Christs) on keyboards.
 The band went on a third tour of Europe and US, but remained in Los Angeles at tour's end to prepare for their next album.